Blade Tidwell: New York Mets

 Tidwell was selected by the New York Mets in the second round with the 52nd overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $1.8 million.

-Tidwell made his professional debut with the Florida Complex League Mets and was promoted to the St. Lucie Mets after one game.
-Over 9 1/3 innings pitched for the season, he went 0-1 with a 1.93 ERA, 11 strikeouts, and seven walks.
+Tidwell made his professional debut with the rookie-level Florida Complex League Mets and was promoted to the Single-A St. Lucie Mets after one game.
+Over 9 1/3 innings pitched for the season, he went 0–1 with a 1.93 ERA, 11 strikeouts, and seven walks.
+Tidwell was assigned to the High-A Brooklyn Cyclones to begin the 2023 season.
+In late June, he was promoted to the Double-A Binghamton Rumble Ponies.
+Over 25 starts, Tidwell went 11–6 with a 3.57 ERA and 153 strikeouts over 116 innings.